-- When arriving in a classroom, count all children and confirm with the sign-in sheet and Supervision Whiteboard. - Head counts are to be conducted every time a transition occurs that requires children leaving and reentering the classroom during the hours of operation.
-Be aware of the number of children in your care at all times. - Before exiting the classroom, staff must gather children in a designated area to ensure an accurate head count and that all children are accounted for. - Before leaving the classroom, staff must check all areas and conduct a sweep of the classroom for children including bathrooms, kitchen areas, under and inside of lofts, and any other areas out of immediate view. - When children leave the classroom, implement the "Steps to SUPERVision" referring to the poster. - o Stop - o Unite - o Perform a sweep - Exact count - o Re-count as children leave the classroom - When children return to the classroom, implement the "Steps to SUPERVision" referring to the poster. - o Stop - o Unite - o Perform a sweep - Exact count/roll call outside - Re-count as children enter the classroom - Children will have an adult with them when a door is being opened for any circumstances. - Only adults may open doors. - Before returning to the classroom, each classroom must gather children in a designated area to ensure an accurate headcount before entering the classroom and that all children are accounted for. - Before re-entering from outside, staff must check all areas and conduct a sweep of the playground for children including under and inside the climbing structures, inside climbing tunnels, along fences and any other areas out of immediate view. - When children from more than one group/classroom are combined (Full Day Collaborations) - Count children in your own group and confirm with the sign-in sheet. - o Verbally confirm the number of children present with staff responsible for the other group. - o Take a headcount of the total number of children in the combined group. - Update Supervision Whiteboard with new number of children and adults
+- When arriving in a classroom, count all students and confirm with the sign-in sheet and Supervision Whiteboard. - Head counts are to be conducted every time a transition occurs that requires students leaving and reentering the classroom during the hours of operation.
+Be aware of the number of students in your care at all times. - Before exiting the classroom, staff must gather students in a designated area to ensure an accurate head count and that all students are accounted for. - Before leaving the classroom, staff must check all areas and conduct a sweep of the classroom for students including bathrooms, kitchen areas, under and inside of lofts, and any other areas out of immediate view. - When students leave or return to the classroom, implement the "Steps to SUPERVision" referring to the poster. - Stop - Unite

+- Perform a sweep - Exact count - o Re-count as students leave the classroom - Only adults may open doors. - Before returning to the classroom, each classroom must gather students in a designated area to ensure an accurate headcount before entering the classroom and that all students are accounted for. - Before re-entering from outside, staff must check all areas and conduct a sweep of the playground for students including under and inside the climbing structures, inside climbing tunnels, along fences and any other areas out of immediate view. - When students from more than one group/classroom are combined (Full Day Collaborations) - Count students in your own group and confirm with the sign-in sheet. - o Verbally confirm the number of students present with staff responsible for the other group. - Take a headcount of the total number of students in the combined group. - o Update Supervision Whiteboard with new number of students and adults - Drop-offs and pick-ups cannot happen during transitions.